In-Vitro Fertilization (IVF) Side Effects at Each Stage

 - Vomiting (anesthesia side effect)

-After transfer, you will sit for 20 minutes before you are discharged that day.
-Many people ask if they need to be on bedrest after that.
-There is not a lot of research that is done in this area, so no easy answer, but of the studies that have been done, there is no benefit to going on bedrest after transfer.
-We do, though, ask that you do not do any heavy exercise or lifting for the next few days, because we want you to feel confident that you have created the best uterine environment to allow implantation to take place.
-So if you forget, and lift something heavy once or twice, it is ok, you didn’t ruin your chances at pregnancy that month.
+We also ask that you refrain from intense exercise or heavy lifting for the next few days, because we want you to feel confident that you have created the best uterine environment to allow implantation to take place.
+That said, if you forget and lift something heavy once or twice, it won't ruin your chances of pregnancy!

 Embryo Transfer Side Effects:

 The side effects of administering progesterone and estrogen can often feel like early pregnancy and are typically mild.
-The embryo transfer procedure has little to no side effects other than pregnancy!
+That said, the embryo transfer procedure itself has little to no side effects other than (hopefully) pregnancy!
+Here's what you can expect:

 - Breast tenderness